Xiaofei-it/Hermes/AdvancedTutorial.md

 Hermes.connect(getApplicationContext(), HermesService.HermesService2.class);
 ```

-You can call Hermes.isConnected(HermesService.HermesService2) to see whether Process B is still alive.
+You can call Hermes.isConnected(HermesService.HermesService2.class) to see whether Process B is still alive.

 ###Instance Creation

-In Process A, there are three ways to create instances in Hermes: Hermes.newInstance(), Hermes.getInstance() and Hermes.getUtilityClass().
+In Process A, there are three ways to create instances in Hermes: Hermes.newInstanceInService(), Hermes.getInstanceInService() and Hermes.getUtilityClassInService().

 1. Hermes.newInstanceInService(Class<? extends HermesService>, Class<T>, Object...)